blackpintz/RPG-game/README.md

 - The player and enemies are each assigned a health bar.
 An enemy's health is depleted every time the player hits them with an axe.
 The player's health is depleted everytime an enemy gets close to them.

-- The player score inreases as they axe the enemy.
+- The player score increases as they axe the enemy.
 They win the game after they have killed all the enemies in the battle field.

 ## Game Instructions